On the general nature of 21cm-Lyman-$\alpha$ emitters cross-correlations during reionisation: Results from simulations

 The shaded regions in Fig.~\ref{fig:crossr0} (as in Fig.~\ref{fig:crossrTs}) show the $2\sigma$ uncertainty from 10 Monte-Carlo mock realisations of the 21cm signal assuming 1000h of SKA-Low observations and of a narrow-band LAE survey with Subaru HSC characteristics.
 For the narrow-band LAE survey we assumed a systemic redshift uncertainty of $\Delta z = 0.1$, a survey area of $3.5$deg$^2$, and a limiting narrow-band luminosity of $L_{\alpha,\mathrm{min}} = 2.5 \times 10^{42}\,$erg$\,$s$^{-1}$.
 As can be seen in this figure, we can expect the cross-correlation signals at different neutral hydrogen fractions (0.15, 0.52, 0.74) depicted to be distinguishable with such experiments.
 We would like to draw attention here mostly to the finding, that our analytical expectation and the simulation-derived cross-correlations agree well within the uncertainty bands depicted.

 Secondly, we note that Eqn. \ref{eq:xir0} is only valid in the post-heating regime where $T_\mathrm{s}\gg T_\mathrm{CMB}$.
 During Cosmic Dawn when $T_\mathrm{s}\lesssim T_\mathrm{CMB}$, $\xi_\mathrm{21,LAE}(r=0)$ depends also on the average spin temperature in neutral regions (as $1-T_\mathrm{s}/T_\mathrm{CMB}$) as predicted by Eqn. \ref{eq:xir0Ts}.
-Fig. \ref{fig:crossrTs} depicts the 21cm-LAE cross-correlation function at $\langle\chi_\mathrm{HI}\rangle\simeq0.5$ for different spin temperature values $T_\mathrm{s}$ derived from the EOS simulations (solid lines, see also \citet{Heneka2020} for more details on this dependence).
+Fig. \ref{fig:crossrTs} depicts the 21cm-LAE cross-correlation function at $\langle\chi_\mathrm{HI}\rangle\simeq0.5$ for different average spin temperature values $T_\mathrm{s}$ in the neutral IGM derived from the EOS simulations (solid lines).
+These simulations track the spatially inhomogeneous evolution of the IGM temperature and Lyman series radiation background relevant for determining the coupling between the kinetic gas and spin temperatures, and follow the spin temperature fluctuations.
+In Fig. \ref{fig:crossrTs}, the spatial fluctuations of the spin temperature were considered when calculating the 21cm brightness temperature and respective cross-correlations.
+We refer the reader to \citet{Heneka2020} for a detailed discussion of how the spin temperature fluctuations shape the 21cm-LAE cross-correlation functions when the IGM or parts of it remain cold, revealing that assuming an average spin temperature would not yield the same results.
 The comparison to the analytical prediction at $r\simeq0$ (coloured diamonds) shows again that these are in good agreement with the results from the simulations.
 This underlines that $\xi_\mathrm{21,LAE}$ is sensitive to the spin temperature and gas densities in neutral regions and not to their full-box averages.
 We explore this power of the 21cm signal to probe the density in neutral regions in the next Section.